How to create an innovation culture

 What is an innovation culture?

-Every team member in an innovative organization is considered capable (and often expected) to give suggestions for improvement, offer impromptu critiques, and act as champions for change.
+Every team member in an innovative organization is considered capable (and often expected) of making suggestions for improvement, offering impromptu critiques, and championing change.

 Ideally, an innovative culture is composed of different people from all backgrounds and walks of life.
 Bringing employees together from different disciplines and departments to work as a team can prove helpful in challenging the status quo and breaking away from predictable ways of thinking.